VALAWAI/docs/docs/tutorials/how_python_component/echo_example/step_03.md

    - **Add Error Log Message** (`error`): Sends an error-level log message to the MOV.

-#### Component Registration Status:
+#### Component Registration Status and Identifier Persistence:

-Upon successful registration, the `MOVService` will have its `component_id` field populated with the unique identifier assigned by the MOV.
-If this `component_id` field remains `None`, it indicates that the component has not yet been successfully registered with the MOV.
+Upon successful registration with the MOV, the `MOVService`'s `component_id` field will be populated with the unique identifier assigned by the MOV.
+Conversely, if the `component_id` field remains `None`, it signifies that the component has not yet been successfully registered.

+Furthermore, this service persists the component's identifier as a JSON object within a file located in the logs directory.
+The path to this directory is determined by the `LOG_DIR` environment variable, defaulting to `logs`.
+Similarly, the filename is governed by the `COMPONET_ID_FILE_NAME` environment variable, with a default value of `component_id.json` (lines 108-123).
+This file is automatically removed when the component is unregistered from the MOV  (lines 129-141).

 ## Adapt `asyncapi.yaml` to implement the lifecycle